 During the seventies, Richard formed the band Blazer with Dave Gillbe and Lawrie Wright (previously with Jackson Heights) which, following a dismal performance in the Melody Maker ‘Folk and Rock Contest’, morphed into French Lessons.
 A large part of the '80s was devoted to setting up and running the company ARK Geophysics (absorbed into ARKeX, now sadly defunct), of which he was the Technical Director and which was the subject of a Radio 4 programme in 1988.
 He nevertheless found time to gig with ‘Altitude’ and 'The Boogie Brothers' with Beth & Bill Hillman (of Karnehm & Hillman snooker tables) and Gil Gilchrist, also a band called 'Pumping up the Spare'.
 Altitude also included David Henderson (Blue-Berries).
 The other two bands featured Dave Gillbe on bass.

-Over the last twenty years, as well as gigging regularly with bands such as Memphis Plates (with Andy Powell, Andy Viccars, Mac McErlane and Dave Gillbe), Junk & Disorderly (with wife Delia, Ian Hewitt & Francis Coates), Unit Six, Penda's Fen and Watling's Treat (with Roger Marriott and the late folk legend Beryl Marriott), he has played at various times with Maartin Allcock, Simon Mayor, Wild Willy Barrett, Kevin Dempsey, Chris Leslie, Dave Swarbrick, Bruce Rowland and alongside Fairport Convention.
+Between 1987 and 2004, as well as gigging regularly with bands such as Memphis Plates (with Andy Powell, Andy Viccars, Mac McErlane and Dave Gillbe), Junk & Disorderly (with wife Delia, Ian Hewitt & Francis Coates), Penda's Fen and Watling's Treat (with the late folk legends Beryl and Roger Marriott), he has played at various times with much missed Maartin Allcock also Simon Mayor, Wild Willy Barrett, Kevin Dempsey, Chris Leslie, Dave Swarbrick, Bruce Rowland and alongside Fairport Convention.
 In 1991, he recorded with Beryl & Roger and appears on the Simon Nicol produced album ‘Weave the mirror’.
 He performed briefly with them on the Fairport 25th anniversary tour in 1992, the final night at The Oxford Apollo being the highlight.
-In 1998 he recorded a performance by Dave Swarbrick at a private concert and this found its way onto a boxed CD set of his lifetime's recordings.
+In 1998 he and Andy Powell recorded a performance by Dave Swarbrick at a private concert and this found its way onto a boxed CD set of his lifetime's recordings.
 Richard also named the 1986 Fairport album 'Expletive Delighted'.

-He is now a director of the company ‘Pure Acoustic’ (together with Robbie Thomas [of Silly Wizard fame] and Kenny Johnson) which manufactures and distributes Skyinbow electric violins and LINND products.
+He is a director of the company ‘Pure Acoustic’ (together with Robbie Thomas [of Silly Wizard fame]) which manufactures and distributes Skyinbow electric violins and LINND products.
 He is also on the committee of the Herts branch of the Institute of Measurement and Control (not quite sure how that happened!)
+He is a committee member of the MK branch of the Motor Neurone Disease Association and is a Voice Banking volunteer.
 Plus he’s involved with a local archaeological group - not to mention running Golden Riddy Music…